mcgrof/kvm-boot/README.md

 	$ kvm-boot -b

+Raw image boot using a specific main image and custom secondary development
+disk:

+	$ kvm-boot -t /opt/qemu/some.img -n /opt/qemu/linux-next.qcow2

 Additionally if you are working on qemu development you can always use:

 	$ kvm-boot -d # use $HOME/devel/qemu/x86_64-softmmu/qemu-system-x86_64

+# Overriding defaults with environment variables

+You can override many default parameters by just using environment variables.
+The list of variables you can override are viewable on the function allow_user_defaults() on kvm-boot, we list them and document them here:

+  * VDE_SOCKET: qemu socket to when vde2 is used for networking
+  * QEMU: qemu binary to use
+  * TARGET: primary target qcow2 image to use for boot disk
+  * USE_TARGET: enables specifying precise disk parameter to use for primary boot disk
+  * NEXT_TARGET: secondary development disk to use, where you have your git git trees and you compile your kernels
+  * USE_NEXT_TARGET: enables specifying precise disk parameter to use for qemu for the secondary development disk
+  * MEM: amount of memory to use in MiB
+  * CPUS: number of CPUs to use

 Requirements
 ------------